 Did you think only how you roast coffee influences its flavor?
 Well, think again.
 Because the material of a coffee maker has a lot to do with it as well.
 Compared to plastics, glass is a safer and non-toxic option.

 Even at higher temperatures, a non-porous Borosilicate glass won’t break.
 It doesn’t contain any chemicals or odors.

-If you were to use just the Chemex 8 cup on a daily basis.
-The glass and wood construction won’t give up.
+If you were to use just the Chemex 8 cup on a daily basis, the glass and wood construction won’t give up.
 The rim can easily be covered and put into the refrigerator.
-Making it one of the best coffee makers for a cold brew and a hot brew.
+It is one of the best coffee makers for a cold brew and a hot brew.

 Though you shouldn’t keep the carafe directly on top of the electric coil.
 You can use a stainless steel wire grid in between the carafe and stove.
 The pour-over is simple, unique, and efficient.

 The Chemex 8 cup shares a special feature with some of the most expensive and high-end models.
 And that is that it has a wide dripper cone opening.
 The wider the opening, the better water flow through the ground coffee.

 Many pour-over filters have a constrained filter.
 This calls for limited water flow and insufficient coffee extraction.
 It’s hard to use a narrower conical filter.
 You have to put less ground coffee and pour very carefully.

 The Chemex Coffee Maker has no such barriers.
 In fact, its wider cone opening allows better flexibility.
 You can control not only water flow but grind size to get the perfect smooth cup of coffee to your liking.

 The filters of the Chemex Classic Coffee Maker are thicker.
 This means the taste and aroma are maintained better.
 Controlling the brew quality in a pour-over coffee maker isn’t easy.
 And the Chemex 8 cup filters’ fine and delicate construction don’t make it easier.